jeffreysorgen/golf-club-sensors/activity.md

 Interesting: There are two GATT units, 0x2743 and 0x2744, which are _angular velocity (radian per second)_ and _angular acceleration (radian per second squared)_, respectively.
 Don't know whether I'd be able to use this.
 It's related to centripetal force.

 #
 #
 #
 #

 ##### (See also: [New notes for modding the file](#new-notes-for-modding-the-file))

-## Modifying the file:
+# Modifying the file:

 (do this entire process again, using different example BLE sketch)

 ( use this section to describe the _golf-sensors-acc_ )

 Top of sketch.
-First, add the two libraries.
+First, add the two libraries. (copy to Structure)
 ```
 #include <ArduinoBLE.h>           // Bluetooth Library
 #include <Arduino_LSM9DS1.h>      // IMU
 ```

-Next, create the SERVICE name "180C". (_180C_ is a user-defined UUID)
+Next, create the SERVICE name "180C".
 ```
 // BLE Service Name
 BLEService customService("180C");
 ```

+##### characteristic notes:
 Next, add a specific CHARACTERISTIC.
 If it were a string, there would also be a number for its data length.
 - "2A58" seems quite arbitrary and in other examples is actually the 128-bit UUID.
 Came from the example. _Each characteristic either DOES or DOES NOT need a unique UUID, so I'll have to **look this up** and why._
 ```